-Gift cards are a great addition to your product offering at any time, but during the holidays, they become even more valuable for your business.
+Gift cards are a great addition to your product offering at any time, but during holidays like Valentine’s Day, Mother’s Day and Christmas as well as during back-to-school and cyber week shopping periods, they become even more valuable for your business.
 Here’s why:

 1. Gift cards are easy to stock.

-Several hundred gift cards can fit in small, discrete boxes near your cash register, so you won’t need to make space for hundreds of new products on your shelves or worry about your supplier running out of your best products in the middle of peak shopping season.
+Several hundred gift cards can fit into small, discrete boxes near your cash register, so you won’t need to make space for hundreds of new products on your shelves or worry about your supplier running out of your best products in the middle of a peak shopping season or period.

 2. Gift cards take only seconds to sell.